-Gravity assisted toilets use the water by filling up the bowl and pushing the waste through the pipes.
+Gravity-assisted toilets use water by filling up the bowl and pushing the waste through the pipes.
 This allows gravity and the water to direct where the waste is meant to go.
 Pressure-assisted pipes have a slightly different mechanism implanted.

 Monitoring Your Water Usage